ShubhamSourav143/website-test/README.md

-# IIT KGP Animal Welfare Website
+# Website Test Project

-A modern, responsive website for IIT Kharagpur Animal Welfare NGO built with Next.js, TypeScript, and Tailwind CSS.
+A modern, responsive website testing project built with Next.js, TypeScript, and Tailwind CSS.
+This is a learning/testing environment for implementing authentication, membership systems, and modern web development practices.

 ## 🚀 Features